Check your Superfund

-Send your super fund a letter and bring it to their attention.
-We’ve got ‘ready to go’ versions below that pre-fill at the click of a button for the top 10 funds.
-Feel free to chop and change as you please or send as is.
-The letter is a respectful request for clarity around investment decisions with their ESG/responsible investing policies.
+Send your super fund a letter and ask the question and bring it to their attention.
 A couple of minutes of your time may contribute towards the ultimate cessation of these crimes.

 Thank you for making the time to take real action for change and for standing up for justice for Palestinians.

 Request for assurance that [insert the name of our superfund] does not have investments in companies complicit in illegal Israeli settlements on Palestinian land

 I understand that you have been contacted by the Palestine Support Network – Boycott, Divestment and Sanctions Australia (BDSA) about your potential exposure to serious human rights violations and illegalities committed by Israel in occupied Palestine.

 I am writing because you have yet to adequately respond or address the urgent humanitarian issues that BDSA has raised.
 The correspondence advised you of the United Nations Security Council adoption in 2016 of UNSC Resolution 2334, which states that Israel’s settlement activity constitutes a “flagrant violation” of international law and has “no legal validity”.
 UN Security Council Resolutions have binding legal status on all UN member states, including Australia.

 It also advised you that in 2019, Amnesty International emphasised that Israeli settlement activity in the West Bank is considered a war crime under Article 8(2) of the Rome Statute of the International Criminal Court, to which Australia is a party.
 That Article prohibits the “extensive destruction and appropriation of property not justified by military necessity and carried out unlawfully and wantonly” – exactly the situation in historic Palestine.